rancher/shepherd/README.md

 Configuration is loaded from the yaml or json file described in `CATTLE_TEST_CONFIG`.
 Configuration objects are loaded from their associated key in the configuration file.
 Default values can also be set on configuration objects.

+### Code Generation

+Controllers and clients can be generated on schema and api changes.
+However, it is important to be careful when generating code as it generates a lot of code and the code generated may not be correct.
+After generating code it is important to check the generated code for correctness and review any changes with previous versions of the code.

 ## How to Write Tests